 Figure 1.
 This is the Midline route.
 Use this figure to navigate the numbers 1-23 below.
 Purple circles and numbers indicate the main Midline route and its access points; blue circles and numbers indicate a sharrow spur.
 Map from Master Bike Plan and Master Trail Plan online GIS layers.

 Public involvement will be critical to build a consensus around the route of the Midline and to support the projects required to implement it.
 If you have any suggestions about changes to the Midline route, please contact firstname.lastname@example.org.

 Figure 1 gives an overview of the proposed route and refer to numbers in the text below.

 2) University Crossing: A key challenge to creating this corridor is to construct a safe and convenient crossing over or under University Ave.
-For more information about the project and how you can support it, click here.

 3) War Memorial Park: The City of Little Rock Parks and Recreation Department is revising their Master Parks Plan.
 They are considering several different proposals for War Memorial Park within their Master Plan.
 We have a concept for how the Midline would fit into each War Memorial Park proposal, but the convenience of the route will be impacted by the Master Plan.

 4) Zoo Drive: Zoo Dr. currently has bike lanes, sidewalks, and low traffic counts and speeds.